Taxation is tricky. We want to simplify it. Today we delve into the ins and out of taxation on credit cards, freebies, gifts and promotions!

 It is this understanding of the difference between “sign-up bonuses” and “purchase rebates” that separates the credit card giants from the rest of us.
 Before they get excited and sign up, they read the information that tells them how the reward is given, how much they need to spend and by when.
 Then they calculate whether or not it’s feasible and either go for it or hold off.

-So now that we know all of this, how does it apply for an employee or a business owner?
+So now with this credit card and gift tax code explained, how does it apply for an employee or a business owner?

 Let’s say you apply for a credit card for which you receive 70,000 airline points when you spend $3,000.
 Generally, this is not taxable because the cash value of the points you receive is likely less than the cash you spent.
 It’s a rebate, not income.